Accrediting Council on Education in Journalism and Mass Communications (Accredited)

 This major allows students the flexibility to tailor a program based on strategic communication through the disciplines of public relations, advertising, social media, and related fields.
 It meets the needs of students preparing for a career in which research, strategic planning, implementation of creative tactics, and evaluation are central, whether to advance an organization, promote a product, or advocate a cause.
 Compare this major with communication studies, journalism, and media production.
 See communication.buffalostate.edu.

 This is the only program in public relations and advertising at any SUNY college that is affiliated with the Accrediting Council on Education in Journalism and Mass Communications.
 Only a handful of other undergraduate programs in New York State are accredited.

-Students in public communication prepare for careers in public relations, advertising, social media, as well as fundraising, organizational communication, research, lobbying, marketing communication, and other fields that require a liberal arts education enhanced with communication expertise.
+Students in public relations and advertising prepare for careers in public relations, advertising, social media, as well as fundraising, organizational communication, research, lobbying, marketing communication, and other fields that require a liberal arts education enhanced with communication expertise.

-The profile of a successful public communication graduate is a person with strong writing and speaking proficiency, keen ethical insight, competence in research and planning, and skill in working effectively both independently and in teams.
+The profile of a successful public relations and advertising graduate is a person with strong writing and speaking proficiency, keen ethical insight, competence in research and planning, and skill in working effectively both independently and in teams.

 1300 Elmwood Ave